unrealwork/atsd-use-cases/Analysis/BitCoin_After_GHash/README.md

 _Source_: Quandl - [Market Capitalization](https://www.quandl.com/data/BCHAIN/MKTCP-Bitcoin-Market-Capitalization), [Estimated Transaction Value](https://www.quandl.com/data/BCHAIN/ETRVU-Bitcoin-Estimated-Transaction-Volume-USD)

-> Open the ChartLab visualization above and navigate through time using the dropdown menus at the top of the screen.
+> Open the ChartLab visualization above and navigate through time using the drop-down menus at the top of the screen.

 For those unfamiliar with BitCoin mining technique and terminology, the currency operates using a blockchain protocol, that is, all BitCoin are inseparably linked though a combination of numbers designating all previous BitCoin transactions.
 Miners